 Notifications of Committee Decision

-Students will be notified by STC student email and regular mail of the committee’s decision.
+Students will be notified at their STC student email and by Campus Logic of the committee’s decision.

 If your appeal is approved by the Financial Aid Appeals Committee, you will be placed on financial aid probation for up to two semesters.
 The Financial Aid Office will continue to monitor your academic progress to ensure you are meeting the conditions of your probationary status.
 If you fail to meet the conditions of the probationary status, your eligibility will again be suspended.